Rocketclh/Maze-Game/README.md

 How do play the game?

-1 .Download the project as a zip file
+1. Download the project as a zip file

 2. Decompress the file called "Maze-Game-main"